dasun19/MyVault-MiniProject/README.md

 ## Project Overview
 **MyVault** is a privacy-first digital identity platform that leverages blockchain to enable secure and verifiable document authentication without central data storage.

-Citizens store verifiable credentials (like digital driver’s licences or exam result sheets) locally on their devices, while only a cryptographic hash of the credential is stored on the blockchain by the authority.
+Citizens store verifiable credentials (like digital driver's licences or exam result sheets) locally on their devices, while only a cryptographic hash of the credential is stored on the blockchain by the authority.
 Verification happens by recomputing the hash and matching it with the stored on-chain value — ensuring privacy, security, and authenticity.

 ### 🎯 Objectives